5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 With the above line we tell Inno to create a folder `{#MyAppName}` which in our case will be "My Company Ltd".
 Note that `commonappdata` defaults to `ProgramData\`, usually on the `C:\` drive.

-Instead we could have used `localappdata` which defaults to `C:\Users\{username}\AppData\Local`.
-There are many more constants available; refer to "Constants" in the Inno Help for details.
+Instead we could have used `localappdata`, which defaults to `C:\Users\{username}\AppData\Local`.
+There are many more constants available; refer to _Constants_ in the Inno Help for details.

-We also tell Inno that it should give any user who belongs to the "Users" group the right to modify files in this directory.
+We also tell Inno to give any user in the `Users` group the right to modify files in this directory.

-W> Of course you are not supposed to grant "modify" rights to the folder where your application's EXE lives, let alone to folders that are not associated with your application.
+W> Of course you must not grant Modify rights to the folder where your application's EXE lives, let alone to folders not associated with your application.

-Note that in case you install the application _again_ then the folder **won't** be created, and you won't see an error message either.
+Note that if you install the application _again_ the folder _won't_ be created – and you won't see an error message either.

 ### The section [Files]{#files}